 Jim: That has such a perfect fit with parenting.

-Jim: You’ve got to have a relationship with your children where they lean into you.
-They fall towards you.
-And you may have days where it’s not workin’ well, but don’t sever the relationship for obedience.
-Maintain—
+Jim: You’ve got to have a relationship with your children, where they lean into you, they fall towards you.
+And you may have days where it’s not working’ well, but don’t sever the relationship for obedience.
+Maintain…

 Jim: And he confessed his weaknesses and then he drove harder into his relationship with the Lord.

-Brooke: “No matter if [you] forget about everything else I’m saying.
+Brooke: “No matter if – forget about everything else I’m saying.
 If you only take one thing from what I’m telling you today, let it be this.
 Keep the hearts of your children.”

 Jim: Hey Brooke, I’m gonna put you on the spot.
-I know there [are] millions of people listening, but I think a good thing to do would be to close us in prayer, by praying for one of those attributes.
+I know there’s a – you know, millions of people listening, but I think a good thing to do would be to close us in prayer, by praying for one of those attributes.
 Could you do that?